World History for the period 3500 BCE to 2500 BCE

 In Africa, the Atlantic slave trade is now at last in steep decline.
 European nations, especially Britain and France, have established their power over some coastal enclaves, and expeditions of exploration are gradually mapping the interior of the continent.
 The explorers find a continent still suffering from the aftermath of the great upheavals which engulfed southern and central Africa after the Zulu conquests.
 The prevailing disorder, plus the continuing operations of the Indian Ocean slave traders, are warming European popular opinion, especially in Britain, to the idea of a mission to impose order on Africans, by force if necessary.
 Nevertheless, in 1871 the vast territories of the Africa interior still by and large remain beyond the reach of Europeans.

 The case is far otherwise with the Indian sub-continent, which is now completely under the control of the British.
-A brief but violent challenge to British power in the Great Rebellion (or “Indian Mutiny”, as the British call it) of 1857-8 was crushed, and India remains the outstanding example of European imperialism.
+A brief but violent challenge to British power in the Great Rebellion (or “Indian Mutiny”, as the British called it) of 1857-8 was crushed, and India remains the outstanding example of European imperialism.
 British power has continued to expand in the region, towards central Asia and into Burma.

 In South East Asia, European domination – French, British and Dutch – has continued to grow.
 This process has been accompanied by the mass immigration of Chinese settlers fleeing the poverty and turbulence in their homeland.